No products in the cart.

 - A huge range of other Patreon videos

-This drawing is an exciting one for me as I feel that it allows me to show you a really useful insight into how I use pastels to create realistic drawings.
+This drawing is an exciting one for me as I feel that it allows me to show you a really useful insight into how I use soft pastels to create realistic drawings.
 I want to explain to you my process of how I do things in detail.
 This is also fun for me as its a large wildlife piece which I rarely get time to do in between pet portrait commissions.
 I want to go forward creating more in-depth wildlife pieces like this one, and I would love to hear any suggestions you may have on what to draw in the near future.

 You should aim for your base colour layer to generally be a darker shadowy area for your lighter detailed pastel pencil marks to sit on top of.
-This is how the depth of fur is created, just think of how fur sits in the real world on top of skin.
-The skin and fur underneath the highlighted fur on the very surface of the animal will be dark and in shadow. this is because it is behind the highlighted fur on top that we can first see.
-This is exactly what we want to achieve in our drawing.
-If you look hard between the highlighted fur details on top, you should be able to point out what colour you need your base layer to be.
+This is how the depth of fur is created, just think of how animal fur sits in the real world on top of skin.
+The skin and fur underneath the highlighted fur on the very surface of the animal will be dark and in shadow. this is because it is behind the highlighted fur on top that we can first see, this is exactly what we want to achieve in our drawing.
+If you look hard between the highlighted fur details, you should be able to point out what colour you need your base layer to be.
 I will also link a video in the description on how to achieve correct colours in your artwork from your reference photos.

 I advise you to practice different levels of pressure with your pastel pencils, lighter pressure will create thinner but slightly more transparent lines.
 Harder pressure will allow for opaque lines but they may not be as thin as you require.A constantly sharp pencil also helps a lot, i turn my pencil around as i work to help keep the nib sharp as best as I can.

 Creating the background may take more time than most think.
-Patience is really important as the process can be very frustrating if you want to transition colours smoothly.
-I mostly create transitioned backgrounds with my pet portraits so I’ve had time time practice.
+Patience is really important as the process can be very frustrating if your aim is to transition colours smoothly.
+I mostly create soft transition backgrounds with my pet portraits so I’ve had time time practice.
 For the background I use purely unison pastel sticks, here is a picture of the various pastel colours after I placed them on the paper and then after I had blended and smoothed them out: